-There are nearly 5,000 registered beekeepers in the state of Florida (as of September 2019).
+There are nearly 5,000 registered beekeepers in the state of Florida (as of December 2022).
 Nearly 85% of these are considered "backyard" beekeepers (0–40 colonies), while the remaining 15% are "sideline" (41–100 colonies) or "commercial" beekeepers (100+ colonies).
-In total there are over 650,000 managed colonies in the state that produced more than 10 million pounds of honey in 2018 (USDA 2018).
+In total there are over 650,000 managed colonies in the state that produced 8 million pounds of honey in 2021 (USDA 2022).
 The average winter colony loss in Florida as reported by the Bee Informed Partnership Management Survey was around 24% between 2014 and 2015.
 This is the third lowest rate across the nation with only Hawaii and Texas reporting lower colony losses in that time period (BIP 2016).
 This EDIS document gives an overview of what makes Florida a unique state in which to keep honey bees.

 General Characteristics of Florida